andrewmcodes-archive/TailwindCSS-Webpack4-Starter-Template/README.md

 # Tailwind CSS Webpack 4 Starter Project

 This is an example of a Webpack 4 setup for using [Tailwind CSS](https://tailwindcss.com).
-This is also my attempt to further my understanding of Webpack 4.
+The example app includes hot module replacement, PurgeCSS, Autoprefixer, and more!

 To get started, clone the project and install the dependencies: